AionSystem/VERITAS/README.md

 ## Sovereign Trace Protocol Integration

 VERITAS integrates with the Sovereign Trace Protocol — a permanence infrastructure with 16 template types.
-Every report and every export can be permanently sealed with a triple‑time cryptographic stamp (Gregorian, Hebrew lunisolar, 13‑Moon Dreamspell).
+Every report and every export can be permanently sealed with a triple-time cryptographic stamp (Gregorian, Hebrew lunisolar, 13-Moon Dreamspell).

 > **Permanence note:** Sealed records are filed as GitHub Issues on the STP ledger repository.
 This provides immutable timestamping within the constraints of the GitHub platform.
 If the STP GitHub API is unavailable at the time of submission, the seal is queued locally and filed on next successful connection — the report itself is never blocked.